kabir737851/SOC-Home-Lab/README.md

 - Realized that hands-on practice is far more impactful than theory, with simulated attacks dramatically improving detection and response skills.
 - Understood the importance of end-to-end visibility, where collecting logs from multiple sources (system, network, and applications) significantly strengthened SOC capabilities.
 - Recognized that early detection reduces impact, as identifying Indicators of Compromise (IOCs) in the initial attack stages prevented escalation.
-- A threat-hunting mindset, proactively searching for anomalies and uncovering attacks before automated alerts triggered.
+- A threat-hunting mindset, proactively searching for anomalies and uncovering attacks before automated alerts are triggered.
 - Learned that baselining normal activity is critical, since understanding what “normal” looks like made it easier to detect unusual behavior.
 - Understood the importance of incident documentation, as recording findings and response steps made future investigations faster and more accurate.

 ## Conclusion
 This SOC Analyst Home Lab has given me a real-world Security Operations Centre experience in a virtual environment.
-It has been a game changer in building my blue team skills and boosting my confidence in log analysis, threat detection, and incident response.
-Building the home lab is not one time project.
-It’s a **long term investment** in learning with future upgrades, I know it will evolve into an **even more powerful platform for mastering and practicing advanced SOC techniques.**
+It has been a game-changer in building my blue team skills and boosting my confidence in log analysis, threat detection, and incident response.
+Building the home lab is not one-time project.
+It’s a **long-term investment** in learning with future upgrades, I know it will evolve into an **even more powerful platform for mastering and practicing advanced SOC techniques.**